shriyachallam/maccorcyclingdata/README.rst

 Preparing MACCOR Data
 ======================

-The **maccorcyclingdata** package is to be used on the raw data output from the `MACCOR`_ battery cyclers and the schedule file input into the 'MACCOR'_ battery cyclers.
+The **maccorcyclingdata** package is to be used on the raw data output from the `MACCOR`_ battery cyclers and the schedule file input into the `MACCOR`_ battery cyclers.
 The package can also be used to validate the testdata by comparing it against the schedules.

 Example
 -------